Hitchnt/It3048c/README.md

 - Notification to user when weather is outside user requirements
 - Up to date weather status of user set Location

-###  Get weather forecast and alerts for desired locations
+### Requirement 101: Get weather forecast and alerts for desired locations

 #### Scenario
 As a user who wants or needs to track the weather in different locations or their own.